-When ARR holders self schedule FTRs, the ARR holders choose to be paid based on variable target allocations rather than the fixed ARR value determined in the annual FTR auction.
-ARR holders can self schedule ARRs as FTRs during the Annual FTR Auction.
-ARRs can be traded between LSEs prior to the first round of the Annual FTR Auction.
+When ARR holders self schedule FTRs, the ARR holders choose to be paid based on variable target allocations, like FTRs, rather than the fixed ARR value determined in the annual FTR auction.
+ARR holders can self schedule ARRs as FTRs during the Annual FTR Auction.15 ARRs can be traded between LSEs prior to the first round of the Annual FTR Auction.

-Effective for the 2015/2016 planning period, when residual zonal pricing was introduced, ARRs default to sinking at the load settlement point if different than the zone, but the ARR holder may elect to sink their ARR at the zone instead.
-16
+Effective for the 2015/2016 planning period, when residual zonal pricing was introduced, ARRs default to sinking at the load settlement point if different than the zone, but the ARR holder may elect to sink their ARR at the zone instead.16

 In 2016, FERC ordered PJM to remove retired resources from the generation to load contract paths used to allocate Stage 1A ARRs.17 PJM replaced retired units with operating generators, termed qualified replacement resources (QRRs).18 Existing Stage 1A resources retain their current allocations, while ARR allocations to QRRs that replace retired Stage 1A resources are prorated based on the feasibility of these ARRs after existing resources are allocated.
-As a result of this proration, ARRs for QRRs have lower priority than ARRs from generators that existed in 1998.